ADresteRR/assignment-shopvana-front-end/README.md

 **[Backend](https://assignment-shopvana-backend-1.onrender.com)**: Shopvana Backend

-The API endpoints and their documentation are available in the backend repository.
+The API endpoints and their documentation are available in the backend repository ( **[backend-repo]https://github.com/ADresteRR/assignment-shopvana-backend/tree/master** ).

 ## Local Development